gaviotas/AMN/README.md

     ```

 ### Segmentation network
-Fort the segmentation network, we experimented with [DeepLab-V2](https://github.com/kazuto1011/deeplab-pytorch) and followed the default training settings of [AdvCAM](https://github.com/jbeomlee93/AdvCAM)
+Fort the segmentation network, we experimented with [DeepLab-V2](https://github.com/kazuto1011/deeplab-pytorch).

 ## Acknowledgement
-This code is highly borrowed from [IRN](https://github.com/jiwoon-ahn/irn).
-Thanks to Jiwoon, Ahn.
+This code is highly borrowed from [RIB](https://github.com/jbeomlee93/RIB).
+Thanks to Jungbeom, Lee.

 ## Citation